 Note: Tour guide systems are an alternative solution to audio guide players which are used by those who wish to take a tour independently without the presence of a guide.
 Visit the audio guides page to learn more. audioguides

-WHY USE A RADIOGUIDE (TOUR GUIDE SYSTEM)
+WHY USE A RADIOGUIDE (TOUR GUIDE SYSTEM OR WHISPER SYSTEM)

 Tour guide systems allow the user to easily hear the guide at a constant volume without having to worry about how far away the guide is.
 This ease of use during the tour improves listening attention and, as a consequence, significantly enhances the overall quality of the tour.
 Users who are given radio guides tend to value their visit more highly.